5 Keys to Prevent Broken Heart Syndrome

 What is broken heart syndrome and what are its symptoms?

-Broken heart syndrome is a heart disease that was only identified some 2o years ago.
+Broken heart syndrome is a heart disease that was only identified about 2o years ago.
 We still know very little about this disease.
 But, just because it was identified a little while back doesn’t mean it didn’t exist before.

-- This is what happened before.
-People who had the symptoms of a heart attack were told that this was just a warning.
+- This is what happened before: people who had the symptoms of a heart attack were told that this was just a warning.

 - However, this changed when doctors had more diagnostic tests.
 They began to notice that something was different.

-The journal The New England Journal of Medicine published a study in 2015.
+The New England Journal of Medicine published a study in 2015.
 This study explained the basics of the “Broken Heart Syndrome.”

 Here are the basics: